Here you can find out most frequently asked questions from current and prospective parents/carers.

 - Does my child have to wear school uniform?

 - How do detentions work at Leesbrook?

 We are assessing the need to ensure viability but we hope to provide free or subsidised return travel:

 - From the permanent Oasis Academy Leesbrook site* (off Lees Road, former Breeze Hill site) to the temporary site on Middleton Road, each day.

-- From September 2020, when we will move to our permanent site, we will provide return transportation for those children who attended the Middleton Road site and live in the surrounding area, to the permanent site, each day.*subject to planning permission
+- From September 2020, when we will move to our permanent site, we will provide return transportation for those children who attended the Middleton Road site and live in the surrounding area, to the permanent site, each day.*subject to Local Authority funding

 Staff and students of all faiths are welcome to be part of each Oasis Academy and faith is not a factor in the admissions criteria for the school.
 The academies are 'schools of religious character' in order to enable Oasis' ethos of inclusion, which is grounded on the Christian faith, to be prominent in the school's character.